grafana/mimir/docs/configuration/config-file-reference.md

 ### `distributor_config`

-The `distributor_config` configures the Cortex distributor.
+The `distributor_config` configures the distributor.

 ```yaml
 pool: